-One general conclusion of the study is that motivated students (exhibited by their intention to earn higher grades) perform significantly better in the MIS course than non-motivated students.
+One general conclusion of the study is that motivated students (exhibited by their intention to earn higher grades) perform significantly better in the GIS course than non-motivated students.

-In light of the above general conclusion, the authors recommend that MIS faculty should encourage their students to plan to earn higher grades and make effort to achieve their plans.
+In light of the above general conclusion, the authors recommend that GIS faculty should encourage their students to plan to earn higher grades and make effort to achieve their plans.

-Another conclusion of the study is that the prior IT skill level supports student performance in the MIS course; the higher the prior IT skill level the higher the performance in the MIS course.
+Another conclusion of the study is that the prior IT/IS skill level supports student performance in the GIS course; the higher the prior IT/IS skill level the higher the performance in the GIS course.

-In light of the above general conclusion, the authors recommend that faculty should encourage their students to increase their information technology skills by any means available to them.
+In light of the above general conclusion, the authors recommend that faculty should encourage their students to increase their information technology and information systems skills by any means available to them

-Another conclusion of the study is that the grade in Business Statistics does not really support student performance in the MIS course.
+Another conclusion of the study is that oral and written communications skill level lends significant support to student performance in the GIS course.